sbb-design-systems/sbb-angular/src/angular-business/dialog/dialog.md

 ### Dialog with content loaded from Template

-You can use `Dialog` to load content from a TemplateRef by calling `openDialog` method and passing it the template reference:
+You can use `Dialog` to load content from a TemplateRef by calling `open` method and passing it the template reference:

 ```ts